fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Familiarity over mastery
 If you peek at the reading schedule page, you might think there is a lot of reading.
 You're right!
 As an intensive 1H course, there IS a lot of reading.
 This is unavoidable because I respect the challenges and demands of a compressed four-week course that ostensibly provides comparable intellectual rigor as a full-semester course.
+But the workload is comparable to any average 1H upper-level humanities course, whether in person or online.

 Obviously we can't just quadruple the reading load for each day.
 So, it's not quite double that of a typical upper-level history course.
 Even then, you cannot possibly read every word, or every page, or master all the ideas, **and that's just fine**.
 I DO expect you to gain a familiarity across all the readings so that you can write a thoughtful response about them.
 Because we're covering so much ground so quickly, broad familiarity is far more important than specific details (although hopefully some historical detail will stick with you).